 But there are times when the oil, if flavored, can give a boost to the other flavors in your dish, like a drop or two of sesame oil in your stir fry, or hazelnut oil in your vinaigrette.
 Last week I shared my recipe for Coconut Crumb Banana Muffins and I used coconut oil.
 It was a good choice for this recipe as it gave a flavor boost to the Coconut Crumb Topping and also to the muffin.

-so, this week I am sharing a great chart comparing 2 of the 4 characteristics of cooking oils
+So, this week I am sharing a great chart comparing the first 2 of the 4 characteristics of cooking oils.

 My chart, "Cooking Oil Smoking Points and Flavor Neutrality Chart" compares the smoking points of commonly used cooking oils and I have also noted which oils are flavor neutral.
 On the left side of the chart the oils are listed alphabetically.
 The graph on the right-side lists oil by smoking point, highest at the top and lowest at the bottom.
 As you look at this information, you might notice that refined oils are grouped toward the top and unrefined oils are at the bottom.
 Fruit and nut oils that are cold pressed are mostly in the center.
 Interestingly, the neutral flavored oils appear to be mostly toward the top of the graph sorted by smoking point.